Summer 2024

 Harvard Hall

-This summer we'll be back in Harvard Hall.
+This summer we’ll be meeting in Harvard Hall.

 Lectures will meet every Monday, Wednesday, and Friday from 9:30am to 11:30am EDT in Harvard Hall 101 or via Live Stream or On Demand Online from Mon, June 24 through Fri, Aug 2.
 The week of Aug 5 - Aug 9 will be taken up with reviews and the Final Exam.
 There will be multiple (optional) problem sessions every week (mainly via Zoom) at times to be determined and subject to adjustment depending on demand.